-- Assign that same UT agreement number to the Trust Agreement. - Arrange to obtain the authority to perform work and funding authorization. - Forward the Trust Agreement to the HQ Utilities Unit for approval and execution.
+- Assign that same UT agreement number to the Trust Agreement. - Arrange to obtain the authority to perform work and funding authorization. - Forward the Trust Agreement to HQ Utilities for approval and execution.

 Upon establishment of funding and receipt of the work order authorization, the Region Utilities Engineer should ensure the voucher is prepared for processing.